 - How is adrenal insufficiency treated?

-- What special problems can occur with adrenal insufficiency?
+- What problems can occur with adrenal insufficiency?

-- How can someone with adrenal insufficiency prepare for an emergency?
+- How can someone with adrenal insufficiency prepare in case of an emergency?

 - Points to Remember